wonderb0lt/bamboo-gitlab-plugin/README.md

 # Caveats

 Over time, the URLs used by GitLab may change.
-This plugin currently only works with Gitlab 6.7.5.
+This plugin has only been tested with 6.7.5.

 # Building